AB-RCSC/rc-decision-support-tool/docs/_sources/00_00_welcome.md

 <font size="3"><b>📷 How does it work!?</font></b>

-This tool aims to support your decision-making process when designing a remote camera programs by guiding you through a series of decision points related to your study in the form of an interactive flow chart.
+This tool aims to support your decision-making process when designing a remote camera program by guiding you through a series of decision points related to your study in the form of an interactive flow chart.

 Once you have answered all of the questions, study design recommendations will be generated from your selections, which will include the following: